-This week I have been debating the content marketing trends we are likely to see in 2014 with my colleagues and friends.
+This week I have been trend spotting and debating the content marketing trends we are likely to see in 2014 with my colleagues and friends.
 After much heated discussion I think we will see 8 key trends as follows:

 There is a huge volume of content being produced across the internet, over 90,000 new articles a day.
 To stand out and gain attention you will need to produce engaging content.
 This doesn’t simply mean creating an engaging content format such as video or infographics but creating timely, relevant and original ideas.